Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 How to Use Files

-1. Upload - Add files directly to your automation
+1. Upload - Add files directly to your workflow

 2. Access - Type ”/” in your workflow to see your available files